philippgille/gokv/README.md

 Usage
 -----

 Every implementation has its own `Options` struct, but all implementations have a `NewStore()` / `NewClient()` function that returns an object of a sctruct that implements the `gokv.Store` interface.
-Let's take the implementation for Redis as example, which is probably the most popular distributed key-value store.
+Let's take the implementation for Redis as example, which is the most popular distributed key-value store.

 ```go
 package main